pimmey/react-docs/README.md

 - `gulp imagemin` to optimise the images found in `assets/images/` directory

 ## Code quality tools
-To ensure the consistency of code as well as its best practises we've decided to use two linters.
+To ensure the consistency of code as well as its best practices we've decided to use linters.
 [ESLint](http://eslint.org) for JavaScript and [scss-lint](https://github.com/brigade/scss-lint) for Sass.

 ### ESLint
 This linter is very powerful and configurable.
 Write JavaScript like a pro, ESLint will give you hints and mark obvious errors.
 Check out the configuration file – `.eslintrc` to see how we configured this project.